alphonsuscjw/07-project-1/README.md

 Team Members (team 5)
 -------------------

-Chan, Alphonsus
+Chan, Alphonsus;
-Flascas, Mark
+Flascas, Mark;
-Kyaw, Khin
+Kyaw, Khin;
 Nasar, Usama bin

 Project Description
 -----------------------------

 In this project we have performed analysis on the US and Australian economies.
-We have tried to find the patterns which are similar i.e. Inflation and wage growth and answered the questions such as:

-Does Australian economy follow US economy?
+We have tried to find relationship between inflation and wage growth as well as between inflation and oil prices and we have answered questions such as: does the Australian economy follow the patterns of the US economy?

-# Data Sources
+Data Sources
 --------------

-We have extracted data from a number of data sources such as rba.com.au.

-We have also used NASDAQ API to fetch the global oil prices for last 30 years.
+We have extracted data from a number of data sources, including doing a NASDAQ API to fetch the global oil prices for the last 20 years.

-# Working
+Coding
 ---------

-As first step, we cleaned and merged data sets.
-We have used the Pandas library to make dataframes to perform analysis.

-We used Matplotlib library to plot charts.
+As first steps, we cleaned and merged several data sets.
+To perform analysis, we have used the Pandas library to make dataframes and Matplotlib library to plot charts.

-# Analysis
+Analysis
 ----------
-We have answered four questions as analysis summary.
+We have answered four questions for this analysis.

-Q: Is there a correlation between US and Australian inflation?
-A: Yes, they follow the similar pattern.
+1) Q: What is the relationship between the US and Australian inflation?
+A: They follow a similar pattern.

-Q: Is there a correlation between US and Australian wage growth to inflation.
-A: Yes, both US and Australian wage growth follow the trends of inflation but have lagged behind historically.
+2) Q: What is the relationship between the US and Australian wage growth to inflation?
+A: Both US and Australian wage growths follow the trends of inflation but have lagged behind historically.

-Q: Does global Oil prices affect the inflation of US and Australia?
-A: As it is very visible in the Oil prices vs Inflation charts, the Oil prices does dictate the inflation rate in both US and Australia.
-If oil prices go up, the inflation rate also follow and goes up and converse is true.
+3) Q: Do global oil prices affect inflation in the US and Australia?
+A: As it is clear in the oil prices vs inflation charts above, the global oil prices do influence the inflation rate in both the US and Australia.
+If oil prices go up, the inflation rate follow suit and go up.
+The converse is also true.

-Q: Does Australian economy follow the pattern of US economy?
-A: The patterns of wage growth and Inflation in both countries are very similar.
-So we can say that YES, Australian economy does follow the patterns of US economy.
+4) Q: Does Australian economy follow the pattern of the US economy?
+A: The patterns of wage growth and inflation in both countries are very similar.
+Also, oil prices affect inflation in both countries in similar patterns.
+So we can say that YES, the Australian economy does follow the patterns of the US economy.